 - Listening and responding: all staff receive training in how to listen and respond to children.
-They will allow the child to speak and only ask open questions to aid clarification. - Record keeping: any member of staff who has concerns about the welfare of a child must share this information with the DSL. - Staff will make a brief, accurate and verbatim record of the concerns including the child's own words (if a disclosure) or the evidence that has led to the concerns using the appropriate form placed in the staffroom. - This report is given to the DSL who will analyse risk and refer onwards as necessary and appropriate. - Referrals where urgent action is required should never be delayed in order for a full record to be written. - CP records will be stored securely and away from the main pupil records. - Confidentiality: - We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'Working Together to Safeguard Children
+They will allow the child to speak and only ask open questions to aid clarification. - Record keeping: any member of staff who has concerns about the welfare of a child must share this information with the DSL. - Staff will make a brief, accurate and verbatim record of the concerns including the child's own words (if a disclosure) or the evidence that has led to the concerns using the appropriate form placed in the staffroom. - This report is given to the DSL who will analyse risk and refer onwards as necessary and appropriate. - Referrals where urgent action is required should never be delayed in order for a full record to be written. - CP records will be stored securely and away from the main pupil records. - To attend Safeguarding Training as requested by the DSL and HT.
+A register is kept of all staff who attend the training. - Confidentiality: - We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'Working Together to Safeguard Children 2015' and 'What to do if you are worried a child is being abused 2015' guidance. - Information will only be shared with agencies who we have a statutory duty to share with or individuals within the school who 'need to know'.

+- All staff are aware that they cannot promise a child that they will keep a secret. - Disciplinary action will be considered for any breach of confidentiality.

+• Reporting:

-- 2018' and 'What to do if you are worried a child is being abused 2018' guidance. - Information will only be shared with agencies who we have a statutory duty to share with or individuals within the school who 'need to know'. - All staff are aware that they cannot promise a child that they will keep a secret. - Disciplinary action will be considered for any breach of confidentiality. - Reporting: - Staff will notify DSL of any child on a Child Protection Plan where there is an unexplained absence. - Staff will report to DSL any additional concerns, disclosures or observations after the initial referral, not assuming that a referral in itself will protect children.
+- Staff will notify DSL of any child on a Child Protection Plan where there is an unexplained absence. - The school will ensure they follow up on those pupils who transfer to other settings.
+A form 'Pupils Absent from Education' will be completed by the school and returned to the LA for any pupils who cannot be tracked. - Staff will report to DSL any additional concerns, disclosures or observations after the initial referral, not assuming that a referral in itself will protect children.